JPCodes/hash-editor-ruby/readme.md

-# Triangle Calculator
+# DIY Hash

-#### An app that calculates type of triangle, 28 Nov 2016
+#### Recreate hash methods, 28 Nov 2016

 #### By Jim Padilla and Cody Brubaker

 ## Description

-This Ruby app has a front end interface where a user will enter three pieces of information.
-Each piece of information corresponds to a side of a triangle.
-The backend will calculate what kind of triangle these three sides would make.
+  This code is a recreation of the hash and select hash methods.

 ## Setup/Installation Requirements

 * Simply clone and edit with a code editor
-* Runs on Sinatra
-  * Run "ruby app.rb" in the terminal
-  * Open Localhost:4567 (or whichever is indicated) in your browser

 ## Support and contact details